HussainAther/philosophy/causality/emergence.md

 An engineer may consider wires of an electrical circuit to be ontic, but a solid-state physicist may consider them epistemic.
 We can use the relevance criteria to distinguish between context-specific decsriptions and avoid pitfalls of reductionism.
 We create a subtle and more flexible framework while still restricting ourselves to the premises and limits of the contextually emergent model.

+## Strong and weak emergence

+Weak emergence involves emergent properties that computer simulations can control such that the interacting cells of the system retain their indepedence.
+Other emergent properties, irreducible to the system's constituent parts, are strong.
+Both are supervenient and involve novel properties as the system grows, but the distinction introduces a scale-dependency to observable phenomena.